Sciss/Mellite-website/src/paradox/index.md

 ## Resources

+For documentation, see the video and text tutorials on the left navigation bar.
 The API docs can be found [here](latest/api/de/sciss/), however the website is very slow.
-The recommended way to browse the API is from within the application itself, using the menu item Help &gt; API Documentation.
+The recommended way to browse the API is from within the application itself, using the menu item _Help &gt; API Documentation_.

 The best way to ask questions, no matter if newbie or expert, is to use the [Gitter Channel](https://gitter.im/Sciss/Mellite).
 You need a GitLab, GitHub or Twitter account to sign in.